 Swee has extensive experience in building industry collaboration and partnerships.
 For instance, he has been involved in establishing a number of significant strategic alliances for CSIRO.
 These achievements have been recognised through numerous organisational awards, including a CSIRO Medal for Business Excellence in 2010.

 Swee is also a highly respected thought leader and advisor to industry and Government.
 He contributed extensively to the Prime Minister’s Manufacturing Task force in 2012, was a member of CEDA’s Advanced Manufacturing Advisory Group, chaired the South East Melbourne Innovation Precinct and was a Board member of VCAMM.
 Swee has also provided significant national leadership in innovation through the establishment of the Australian Design Integration Network (ADIN) and the Australian Additive Manufacturing Network.

 Swee obtained both his undergraduate and PhD degrees in engineering from Monash University, an MBA (Executive) from the Australian Graduate School of Management and is a member of the Australian Institute of Company Directors.
-He was a Senior Fellow at University of Melbourne, is a Fellow of the Institution of Engineers Australia and also received a Williamson’s Fellowship in 2008.
+He was a Senior Fellow at University of Melbourne, is a Fellow of the Institution of Engineers Australia and received a Williamson’s Fellowship in 2008.